vitest-dev/vitest/docs/advanced/pool.md

 ```

 ::: info
-The `workspace` field was introduced in Vitest 2.2.
-To define a workspace in Vitest <2.2, create a separate `vitest.workspace.ts` file.
+The `workspace` field was introduced in Vitest 3.
+To define a workspace in [Vitest <3](https://v2.vitest.dev/), create a separate `vitest.workspace.ts` file.
 :::

 ## API